 Effects of Biomedical Waste on the Environment

 Biomedical waste is defined as any type of waste created during a diagnostic process, the treatment of a condition or disease, or immunizations of humans or animals.
 It also includes any research activities or processes that involve biological testing.
-In essence, it’s any type of waste that contains any type of the material that may be contaminated with potentially infectious properties.
+In essence, it’s any type of waste that contains any type of material that may be contaminated with potentially infectious properties.
 Infectious properties can be found in syringes delivering medications or chemotherapy.
 They can be found in bedding, bandages, or clothing contaminated with blood or bodily fluids of a person infected with a communicable disease.

 - How to identify biomedical waste